 As said earlier, Chromebooks are suitable for specific works for a specified group of people.

-- Great for students and light use: Chromebooks are great for light use.
-Especially for the work that can be done using a browser.
-So, for the typical work-from-home situations, online classes, and meetings, and even using Google Docs and preparing spreadsheets, Chromebooks are excellent.
+- Great for students and light use: Chromebooks are great for light use, especially for the work that can be done using a browser.
+So, Chromebooks are excellent for the typical work-from-home situations, online classes, and meetings, and even using Google Docs and preparing spreadsheets.

 - Excellent battery life: Chromebooks have a significantly better battery life than similarly priced Windows laptops.
 This is great as budget Windows laptops have a reputation for having poor battery life.
 Indeed, the device you are getting is not so flexible with workflow, you can use it only for specific work, but this sacrifice is getting you pretty decent battery life.